 Therefore, it is paramount that post COVID-19 recovery efforts include proactive measures to support emotional resilience among young people whose school-to-work trajectory has been impacted.
-Building youth's emotional resilience is a mental health issue requiring focus from both the Ministry of Health as well as the Ministry of Labor and social protection.
+Building youth's emotional resilience is a mental health issue requiring focus from both Ministries of Health as well as Ministries of Labor and Social Protection.
 Although labor ministries have increasingly acknowledged the role of socio-emotional skills for labor market integration, a new level of commitment is required to focus on building emotional resilience.
 However, the ministries of education seem to have a paramount role here through fostering emotional resilience starting from early years throughout the education system.